- Oops!Something went wrong.Please try again later.

 She eats clean.

-The 46-year-old talk show host prefers to keep their household eating right.
-She told Shape that she likes to eat a sliced chicken breast with sautéed spinach, lemon, and olive oil.
-And for lunch, she sticks to either a salad or yogurt and blueberries.
+The 49-year-old talk show host prefers to keep her household eating right.
+She told Shape that she sticks to simple meals, like a sliced chicken breast with sautéed spinach, lemon, and olive oil.

 "I eat a very clean diet.
 I have lots of vegetables, I eat protein, but I really don't put a ton of thought into it.
 It's everything you've read about or heard about in any diet book – don't eat too much crap, and I don't," she told ABC News.
 "If that's the secret, then that's the secret!"